louisslnn/ODOO-Project/README.md

 This is an **external microservice** - a standalone Python application that connects to the ERP via API, NOT an internal ERP module.
 This design ensures:

-- ERP-agnostic architecture (Adapter pattern)
-- Independent deployment and scaling
+- **ERP-agnostic architecture:** Uses an Adapter pattern to switch between ERPs easily.
+- **Independent deployment:** Can run on a separate server, Docker container, or local machine.
-- No ERP system modifications required
+- **No ERP system modifications:** Zero code changes required inside Odoo.

 ## 🤖 The 4 Internal Roles (Bots)

 ### 1. PostingBot (The Accountant)
 Converts documents (invoices, receipts) into accounting entries.
+*(Status: Planned)*

 ### 2. MatchingBot (The Reconciler)
 Links payments to invoices and performs bank reconciliations.
+*(Status: Planned)*

-### 3. ControlBot (The Controller) - **MVP Priority**
+### 3. ControlBot (The Controller) - ✅ MVP Live
-Detects anomalies, compliance issues, and risk.
-Currently implemented with checks for:
+Detects anomalies, compliance issues, and risks.
+Currently operational with the following checks:
-- Zero amount entries
-- Unbalanced journals
-- Garbage/deprecated account usage
-- Invoice-receipt mismatches
+- **Zero Cost Items:** Detects products configured with a cost of 0.00 (margin risk).
+- **Zero Amount Entries:** Flags journal entries with 0.00 value.
+- **Unbalanced Journals:** Ensures debits equal credits.
+- **Garbage Account Usage:** Alerts if deprecated accounts are used.
-- (Placeholder for inventory and VAT checks)
+- **Invoice/Receipt Mismatch:** Checks for consistency between invoice totals and residuals.

 ### 4. ReportBot (The Analyst)
-Generates KPIs and explains the "Why" behind the numbers.
+Generates KPIs and explains the "Why" behind the numbers using Natural Language.
+*(Status: Next Phase - Interactivity Focus)*

 ## 🚀 Quick Start

 ### Prerequisites

 - Python 3.10+
-- Access to an Odoo instance (or configure for your ERP)
+- Access to an Odoo instance (v14-v17 tested)
+- Modules installed on Odoo: `Invoicing`, `Sales`, `Inventory`

 ### Installation